Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 What are the changes?

-Formerly known as the Family Planning Only extension (sometimes as Family Planning Only), this program serves recently pregnant clients who lose Apple Health coverage after their 60-day post-pregnancy coverage ends.
+Family Planning Only – Pregnancy Related serves recently pregnant clients who lose Apple Health coverage after their 60-day post pregnancy ends.

-Formerly known as TAKE CHARGE, this program serves uninsured women and men seeking to prevent unintended pregnancy, and teens and domestic violence victims who need confidential family planning services.
+Family Planning Only serves uninsured individuals seeking to prevent unintended pregnancy, and teens and domestic violence victims requesting confidential family planning services.

 Yes.
-HCA will be holding three separate webinar trainings for providers, patient navigators, billing staff, or anyone who works with the family planning programs.
+HCA held a webinar training for providers, patient navigators, billing staff, or anyone who works with the family planning programs.

 Are there quick reference materials for my practice?